kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(6\) Single pilot operations, if authorized by deviation under paragraph (d) of this section.

-\(c\) Each program manager must publish pilot and flight attendant duty schedules sufficiently in advance to follow the flight, duty, and rest time limits in §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1057   Flight, duty and rest time requirements: All crewmembers.|§91.1057]] through 91.1061 in program operations.
+\(c\) Each program manager must publish pilot and flight attendant duty schedules sufficiently in advance to follow the flight, duty, and rest time limits in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1057   Flight, duty and rest time requirements: All crewmembers.|§§91.1057]] through 91.1061 in program operations.

 \(d\) Unless otherwise authorized by the Administrator, when any program aircraft is flown in program operations with passengers onboard, the crew must consist of at least two qualified pilots employed or contracted by the program manager or the fractional owner.